Mobinazargary/101472495_Comp3123_Assignment1/README.md

-# COMP3123 Assignment 1: Employee Management System
+# COMP3123 Assignment 1: Employee Management Syste

 This is an Employee Management System built using **Node.js** and **Express**.
 It provides APIs for user signup, login, and CRUD operations